 Working together as a team shows employers that you have good teamwork and leadership skills.
 You know how to get along in a group-orientated environment where you need to work with others.

 This doesn’t just have to be team sports, outdoor activities are also respectable as it shows a strong level of determination and mindset of improving.
+Some team sports that are worth including are baseball, soccer, and volleyball.

 Do you have a solid regimen or routine that you stick to?